chengchunhsu/WSIS_BBTP/README.md

 ## Dataset

+All details of dataset construction can be found in Sec 4.1 of [our paper](http://papers.nips.cc/paper/8885-weakly-supervised-instance-segmentation-using-the-bounding-box-tightness-prior.pdf).

+**Training**

 We construct the training set by two following settings:

-**PASCAL VOC (Augmented)**
+- PASCAL VOC (Augmented)

-Extent the training set of VOC 2012 with [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) training set.
+  - Extent the training set of VOC 2012 with [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) training set.

-Resulting in an augmented set of 10582 training images.
+  - Result in an augmented set of 10582 training images.

-**PASCAL VOC (Augmented) + COCO**
+- PASCAL VOC (Augmented) + COCO

-Extent the training set of VOC (Augmented) with COCO dataset.
+  - Extent the training set of VOC (Augmented) with COCO dataset.

-Noted that we only consider images that contain any of the 20 Pascal classes and only objects with a bounding box area larger than 200 pixels from COCO dataset.
+  - Consider only the images that contain any of the 20 Pascal classes and only objects with a bounding box area larger than 200 pixels from COCO dataset.

-After this ﬁltering, 99310 images remain from both the training and validation sets of COCO dataset.
+  - After the ﬁltering, 99310 images remain from both the training and validation sets of COCO dataset.

+**Testing**

-Finally, we evaluate our method on PASCAL VOC 2012 validation set.
+We evaluate our method on PASCAL VOC 2012 validation set.

-More details can be found in Sec 4.1 of [our paper](http://papers.nips.cc/paper/8885-weakly-supervised-instance-segmentation-using-the-bounding-box-tightness-prior.pdf).
+**Format and Path**

-In our experiment, we convert the generated dataset into COCO formats.
+In our experiment, we convert the generated dataset into COCO format.

-Please modified [paths_catalog.py]( https://github.com/chengchunhsu/WSIS_BBTP/blob/master/maskrcnn_benchmark/config/paths_catalog.py) and enter the correct data paths for `voc_2012_aug_train_cocostyle`, `voc_2012_val_cocostyle`, and `voc_2012_coco_aug_train_cocostyle`.
+Before the training, please modified [paths_catalog.py]( https://github.com/chengchunhsu/WSIS_BBTP/blob/master/maskrcnn_benchmark/config/paths_catalog.py) and enter the correct data path for `voc_2012_aug_train_cocostyle`, `voc_2012_val_cocostyle`, and `voc_2012_coco_aug_train_cocostyle`.